-MP Dental (also known as Bermondsey Dental Studio) is in Bermondsey in the London borough of Southwark and provides private dental care and treatment for adults and children.
+MP Dental is in Bermondsey in the London borough of Southwark and provides NHS and private dental care and treatment for adults and children.

 There is step free access to the practice for people who use wheelchairs and those with pushchairs.
 Car parking spaces, including dedicated parking for disabled people, are available near the practice.